nicohman/nicohman.github.io-old/me/index.md

 - If you want to talk to me personally about something, you can [email](mailto:nicohman@demenses.net) me

-- If you want to talk to me personally seriously, you can send me GPG-encrypted mail via [my GPG key](https://nicohman.github.io/20180828/gpg).
+- If you want to talk to me personally seriously, you can send me GPG-encrypted mail via [my GPG key](https://nicohman.github.io/20180828/gpg)

+- You can also chat to me on [keybase](https://keybase.io/nicohman)

 - Otherwise, you can find me on the fediverse at [nicohman@cybre.space](https://cybre.space/@nicohman)